 Each situation has to be carefully weighed up before any action is taken and there are plenty of potential side effects.
 Killing a lactating vixen without knowing where the cubs are is not a good start, for if they cannot yet eat meat they will starve to death.
 Often, if the vixen is killed when the cubs are bigger, other foxes will continue to feed them.
 If the other adults are killed and only the pregnant vixen is left, she will be forced to go hunting earlier than usual, and this may cause some cubs to die from neglect.

 Once the adults are dead, the cubs must be quickly dealt with.
-If the cubs are very small, you may want to use a terrier down the earth if you are protecting game.
-Legally you can?t do the same if protecting farm livestock or other wildlife, however.
 Cubs can be shot if you have the time to wait for them to leave the earth.
-Otherwise, I have found that standard rabbit traps set in the mouth of the earth, using a small amount of bait, will capture them quickly.
-Often more than one cub will push into a trap after the door has dropped.
+Otherwise, I have found that a trap set in the mouth of the earth, using a small amount of bait, will capture them quickly.

 Cleaning foxes out of an area at this time of year is not sport.
-It should be humane, fast and efficient to give anything you are trying to protect its best chance.
+Springtime is fox time but culling should be humane, fast and efficient to give anything you are trying to protect its best chance.